 Net service revenue was \$219.8 million for the Successor nine month period ended December 31, 2014 and \$70.3 million for the Predecessor three month period ended March 31, 2014, compared to \$244.3 million for the Predecessor year ended December 31, 2013.
-Results in the Successor nine month period ended December 31, 2014, compared to the Predecessor three month period ended March 31, 2014 benefitted from a larger number of overall active projects.
-Compared to the Predecessor year ended December 31, 2013, the Predecessor three month period ended March 31, 2014 also benefitted from more active projects, combined with relatively low project cancellations.
+Results in the Successor nine month period ended December 31, 2014, compared to the Predecessor three month period ended March 31, 2014 benefitted from a larger number of active projects combined with a higher ratio of active projects in both the study-start-up and study close-out phases, both of which typically result in a faster rate of revenue recognition, compared to other phases of the project life cycle due to the concentration of activities performed.
+The Predecessor three month period ended March 31, 2014 benefitted from start-up activities related to certain large studies awarded in fourth quarter 2013, combined with relatively low project cancellation.
 Average quarterly backlog conversion was 18.7% for the Successor nine month period ended December 31, 2014 and 19.6% for the Predecessor three month period ended March 31, 2014, compared to 18.7% for the Predecessor year ended December 31, 2013.

-Reimbursed out-of-pocket revenue was \$28.7 million for the Successor nine month period ended December 31, 2014, \$7.7 million for the Predecessor three month period ended March 31, 2014 and \$28.6 million for the Predecessor year ended December 31, 2013.
-Reimbursed out-of-pocket revenues fluctuate significantly from period to period based on the timing of program initiation or closeout and these changes do not necessarily correlate to changes in net service revenue.
-The reimbursements were offset by an equal amount of reimbursed out-of-pocket expenses.
+Reimbursed out-of-pocket revenue were \$28.7 million for the Successor nine month period ended December 31, 2014, \$7.7 million for the Predecessor three month period ended March 31, 2014, and \$28.6 million for the Predecessor year ended December 31, 2013.
+Reimbursed out-of-pocket expenses fluctuate significantly from period to period based on the timing of program initiation or closeout and the mix of program complexity and these changes do not necessarily correlate to changes in net service revenue.
+The reimbursements were offset by an equal amount of indirect costs.

-Direct costs, excluding depreciation and amortization and Reimbursed out-of-pocket expenses
+Direct costs, excluding Depreciation and Amortization and Reimbursed out-of-pocket expenses